Dingri Nagaraj: Career

 In 1954, Nagaraj joined Gubbi Veeranna's group, following his father, where he acted in plays such as Lava Kusha.
 While there, he shared stage with future film actors and his colleagues, Dr. Rajkumar and Leelavathi.
 He was given the name nickname Dingri here by a set designer, after one of the characters in the 1951 Telugu-language film Pathala Bhairavi.
 Upon failing to clear the matriculation examination, Nagaraj decided to pursue acting fulltime and joined another theatre group, Hirannaiah Mitra Mandali, led and run by Master Hirannaiah, in 1966.

 In 1969, Nagaraj began working at the Indian Telephone Industries Limited, where he met Maruthi Shivaram, who cast him in his film, Parasangada Gendethimma (1978), which would be the former's film debut as an actor.
 He also served as production assistant on the sets of the film.
 After the choreographer failed to show up, Nagaraj filled in for him, starting with the picturization of "Thera Eri Ambaradaage", and later, the remaining song sequences.
 Nagaraj appeared in a supporting role along the lead, Lokesh.
 The film proved to be a commercial success, and Nagaraj won praise for his performance.
 K. V. Jayaram, the assistant director of the film, then cast him his directorial, Maralu Sarpani.
 He would go on to work with other directors such as V. Somashekhar, D. Rajendra Babu and Rajendra Singh Babu.
 Producer Abbaiah Naidu first hired Nagaraj as a dubbing artist, and would then frequently cast him as an actor in his films.
-During this period, Nagaraj fell in love with another dubbing dubbing artist, Sarvamangala.
+During this period, Nagaraj fell in love with another dubbing artist, Sarvamangala.
 The two married and have a daughter together.

 Nagaraj went on to appear in comedic roles on films such as Mutthu Ondu Mutthu (1979), Anupama (1981), Chellida Rakta (1982), Thayiya Nudi (1983), Khaidi (1984), Maneye Manthralaya (1986), Thaliya Aane (1987), Namma Oora Devathe (1987), Olavina Aasare (1988) and Bombat Raja Bandal Rani (1994).
 In 1985, he founded a theatre group, the Dingri Nagaraj Nataka Mandali.
 In an interview with Deccan Herald in 2020, Nagaraj recalled, "I was lucky to portray varied characters, from a constable to a beggar.
 I never prepared for any character, it was always spontaneous."
 He cited Narasimharaju and N. S. Rao as his influences.

 After divorcing Sarvamangala, Nagaraj married Mala.
 They have one son, Raja Vardan, who is also an actor.